rebeccoder/milestone-project-two/README.md

  <p><img src= "assets/images/xwins.jpg"></p>

-- There is a restart button that takes you to the start of a new game
+- There is a restart button under the winning message that takes you to the start of a new game